xiaoxianrouzhiyou/BBearEditor-2.0/README.md

 ## TODO
 Due to limited time, the functions I listed above may not be as cool as the words seem.
 Of course, I still have many plans.
 I have a lot of knowledge I want to learn, and I will continue to improve my project!
 - [ ] Continuous reproduction of papers
-- [ ] Support multiple materials in a scene
 - [ ] Improve Photon Mapping
 - [ ] Cartoon Rendering
 - [ ] Improve Volume Rendering